 Prior to UBS, Ryan Van Wagenen worked for 5+ years back at Citi in their Investment Banking division in New York, London, and Houston.
 Ryan started in New York in 2010 and was in the global industrial group.
 Within Industrials, the group covered companies focused in aerospace and defense, automotive, building products, diversified industrials, transportation and infrastructure, paper, forest products and packaging.
 Ryan spent most his time working with companies in the transportation sector.
 He loved the experience living and working in the Tribeca area.
 From 2012-2013, he had the opportunity to spend a year as an expat in the London office within the EMEA Investment Banking group.
 While in London, he continued to work with transportation companies and mainly focused in aircraft leasing, shipping, surface transportation and logistics.
 After a year of being back in New York, Ryan was given an opportunity to work with the global energy group based in Houston, Texas.
 He was intrigued by this opportunity as many of the largest deals in the firm were coming out of Citi’s energy group in Houston.
 Ryan was in the great state of Texas for a little over three years.
 When he first moved to Houston, he also had the great opportunity of living with his Uncle who had recently retired as CEO of an E&P energy company out there.
 Within energy, he covered oil field services, upstream, midstream and downstream energy companies.
 Over the 5+ years at Citi, he provided financial advisory expertize within the energy and industrial sectors.
 Ryan advised over 20 corporate clients on ~$7 billion of M&A and ~$10 billion of capital market transactions.

 Ryan Van Wagenen received his Bachelor of Science degree in Economics from the University of Utah where he graduated summa cum laude.
+During his time at university, he took two years off to go on a church service mission in North Carolina.
 Prior to the U, Ryan grew up a few blocks from the Rose Bowl just outside of Los Angeles.
 In recent years, he has become more involved with philanthropy, actively participating in the Prostate Cancer Foundation and a couple other local charities in Houston, New York and Los Angeles.

 Ryan Van Wagenen grew up in Los Angeles and his immediately family has lived in Southern California for quite some time.
 Ryan's father, Ken Van Wagenen, went to UCLA business school and met his mother, Felicia, while in school.
 Felicia's family is from Los Angeles and has been in Southern California for 50+ years.